-A final day in Budapest and it’s a bright, sunny yet icily cold morning.
+A final day in Budapest and it was a bright, sunny yet icily cold morning.
 We made our way to Maszkva Ter to board the world’s third hill railway, a bright, red train used by both locals and as a tourist attraction to take us up to the Buda hills.

 As the little train wends its way up the steep hillside a winter wonderland landscape comes into view.
 At the summit, we followed one of the forest trails and warmed ourselves with mugs of hot chocolate topped with whipped cream from the quaint old cafe.